 Engineering managers typically hold a bachelor’s degree in a technical discipline and many hold a Master of Science in Engineering Management (MSEM) degree.
 MSEM degree programs can prepare graduates for the Project Management Institute’s Project Management Professional (PMP)® exam.

-Before advancing into a management position, engineers usually have at least five years of related experience or training including some experience working on complex projects and supervising engineering teams.
-The U.S. Bureau of Labor Statistics reported that in 2015 the median annual wage for an engineering manager was $132,800, with the highest 10 percent earning more than $187,200.
+Before advancing into a management position, engineers usually have at least five years of related experience or training, including some experience working on complex projects and supervising engineering teams.
+As of 2017, the U.S. Bureau of Labor Statistics reported the median annual wage for an engineering manager was $137,720, with the highest 10 percent earning more than $208,000.

 Systems engineers typically hold a bachelor’s degree in a technical discipline and many hold a Master of Science in Systems Engineering (MSSE) degree.
 MSSE degree programs can prepare students for INCOSE’s Certified Systems Engineering Professional (CSEP) exam.

 Before advancing into a systems engineering position, engineers commonly have at least five years of experience working in the field.
-The average national salary for a senior systems engineer in 2016 was $101,000, according to PayScale.
-The U.S. Bureau of Labor Statistics does not report specifically on the systems engineering field.
+The national average salary for a senior systems engineer was $100,622 as of 2018, according to PayScale.
+The BLS does not report specifically on the systems engineering field.